Can IT Support Contract Costs Be Reduced?

 If you have an employee who is qualified and underutilized, this could be an opportunity for them to handle some IT responsibilities.
 Talk your current IT vendor to define who is responsible for what.
 If they truly have your company’s best interests in mind, they shouldn’t have any qualms with handing off some tasks to a qualified employee.

 Improve the Environment and Reduce Issues

-The cost to support your organization has a lot of factors.
-One is the resources required to support your IT environment.
+The cost to support your organization includes a lot of factors like the resources you use to support your IT environment.
 For example, if your company is using a lot of old equipment or unsupported software, that could increase the amount of failures that might occur.
 It makes it more difficult to provide support, and could contribute to increased costs.

 Sometimes the cost of upgrading your software or infrastructure will pay off in the long run – fewer help desk calls and more productivity.
 If you make the investment up front, you may be able to negotiate a lower rate for your support costs.